CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

 **Golden Rule:** Never run Ollama with anything else.
 Exynos 990 will overheat and 12GB RAM will max out.
-One mission at a time.
-Zero Trust applies to your RAM too.

 ---

 ### 🎙️ Jarvis Voice AI — Primary Command Interface

 Voice-activated AI built natively on the Note 20 Ultra.
-Connects termux-speech-to-text to Gemini AI.
-Speaks responses via termux-tts-speak.
 Zero Trust gate on all execute commands.
 All sessions logged to Vault and 512GB MicroSD and GitHub.